ShuyangUni/hdr_bracketing_cam_ctrl/docs/parameter_configuration.md

     .
     .
 ```
 * **Camera**: camera list, this driver can use multiple cameras at the same time to run different methods.
-If we have 4 cameras to run different methods, we need to generate 4 camera instance with different method setup.
+If we have 4 cameras to run different methods, we need to generate 4 camera instances with different method setup.
 * **ns**: namespace, for ROS image output topic.
 * **sub_ns**: sub namespace, for ROS image output topic.
 * **alias**: camera name, for ROS image output topic.